operator-framework/operator-manifest-tools/README.md

 ### Binaries

 Binaries are available for Linux (amd64, s390x, ppc64le, and arm64) and Darwin (amd64).
-This tool doesn't require skopeo to function but to not use skopeo is definitely the harder path.
-If you require the library on an unsupported OS we recommend you use the docker images.
+This tool bundles the [crane resolver](https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane.md)and uses it by default.
+Use of alternate or even custom image resolvers is available; please see the sections below.

 ### Docker